 Takaoka Historic Districts

-Takaoka Historic Districts offer a glimpse into the city's rich past, especially through Yamachosuji Street and the Kanayamachi District.
-Yamachosuji was once the main route to Kyoto, lined with homes of wealthy merchants.
-Some traditional buildings still stand, showing a blend of history and fire-resistant design like brick walls and shachihoko rooftop statues, believed to protect from fires.
-The highlight is the beautifully preserved Sugano Residence, which features elegant rooms, a detailed Buddhist altar, and a charming garden.
+The Takaoka Historic Districts offer a glimpse into the city's rich past, especially along Yamachosuji Street and in the Kanayamachi District.
+Yamachosuji was once the main route to Kyoto and was lined with the homes of wealthy merchants.
+Some traditional buildings still remain, showcasing a blend of historical architecture and fire-resistant features, such as brick walls and shachihoko rooftop ornaments—mythical creatures believed to protect against fire.
+A highlight of the area is the beautifully preserved Sugano Residence, featuring elegant rooms, an intricately crafted Buddhist altar, and a serene garden.

-Just five minutes away on foot is the Kanayamachi District, once the heart of Takaoka's metal casting trade.
-Located across the river to avoid fire damage, it remains lined with wooden houses, though they are not open to the public.
-Instead, visitors can learn about Takaoka's famous bronze temple bells and tools at the nearby Takaoka Casting Museum—a small but informative stop for anyone interested in Japan’s craft traditions.
+Just a five-minute walk away is the Kanayamachi District, once the center of Takaoka's metal casting industry.
+Located across the river to minimize fire risk, the district is still lined with traditional wooden townhouses, though these are not open to the public.
+Instead, visitors can explore the nearby Takaoka Casting Museum — a small but informative stop where you can learn about the city’s renowned bronze temple bells, tools, and craftsmanship.
+It’s a must-visit for anyone interested in Japan’s artisan heritage.

 Hours and Fees